XuanTran123/xuantran123.github.io/index.md

 <img src="/images/accident animation.jpg"/>

 ### Project 3: Accident Analysis
 This project is a part of the course Capstone: Business Intelligence at Aalto University.
 In this project, many insights are extracted and recommendations are made on accident data provided.
-The tool used is Tableau
+The tool used is Tableau.

 - [Video of Insights and Recommendations](https://aalto.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=40eb5f77-5995-425a-bf87-afe70139ca00)<br>